Like Minds

-Like Minds is a 2006 Australian unreliable narrative psychological thriller film written and directed by Gregory J. Read.
-The film was produced by the South Australian Film Corporation.
-It debuted in Australia on 9 November 2006.
-The psychological thriller is the first Australian/UK co-production to be set in the UK in over a decade.
-Like Minds was retitled Murderous Intent for its 2007 U.S. DVD release, and stars Toni Collette, Tom Sturridge, Richard Roxburgh, Kate Maberly, and Eddie Redmayne, in his film debut.
+Like Minds is a 2006 Australian psychological thriller film written and directed by Gregory J. Read.
+It stars Toni Collette, Tom Sturridge, Richard Roxburgh, Kate Maberly, and Eddie Redmayne, in his film debut.
+The film was released in Australia on 9 November 2006.
+Like Minds was retitled Murderous Intent for its 2007 U.S. DVD release.

 Plot

 The film opens with seventeen-year-old Alex Forbes, a privileged and intelligent student, engaging in thrill-seeking behavior with his friends.
 After the sudden death of his roommate, Nigel Colbie, Alex is arrested and charged with murder.
 Forensic psychologist Sally Rowe is assigned to evaluate him.
 Through flashbacks, Alex recounts his time with Nigel at boarding school, revealing a deeply unsettling relationship shaped by manipulation, obsession, and dark philosophical beliefs.

 Nigel, introduced as a reclusive student with a fascination for death and taxidermy, gradually infiltrates Alex’s life.
 Their dynamic becomes increasingly toxic after the suspicious death of their mutual friend Josh, which Alex believes Nigel orchestrated.
 Nigel’s influence deepens when he assists Alex with an essay and later introduces him to a secret society known as the Brotherhood — a modern offshoot of the Knights Templar.
 Nigel claims both he and Alex are destined for a sacred role within it.
 Their connection is symbolized by a playing card, the Jack of Spades, which on the back is inscribed "MY BELOVED MARACLEA."
 Nigel presents this to Alex as a marker of his identity and fate.

 Following a failed romantic connection between Alex and a local girl named Susan, she is found murdered in a ritualistic manner.
 Her body is discovered surgically dissected and displayed in a grotesque position.
 Evidence surrounding her death, and Nigel’s increasing fanaticism, begins to unravel the sinister underpinnings of the Brotherhood.
 Nigel shares a Templar legend involving necrophilia and a woman named Maraclea, whose grave was desecrated as part of a power ritual.
 Nigel later attempts to coerce Alex into completing a similar ritual with Susan’s corpse, insisting that as her only love, Alex must perform the act to fulfill their shared destiny.

 Alex appears to refuse — disturbed, grieving, and overwhelmed.
 However, later implications suggest he went through with it.
 Nigel taunts him about the event, claiming he "could smell [him] on her," and Alex’s increasing denial becomes less convincing.
 Although he protests in horror, Nigel declares it “doesn’t matter now” because Alex can still have his Maraclea.